Click for possible route/stop changes on the day of your tour.

 Picturesque and peaceful, Chippewa Square was designed in 1815 and named after the Battle of Chippewa in the War of 1812.
 In the center of the square stands a bronze statue of General James Oglethorpe, the founder of the colony and creator of the country squares in Savannah.
 Referred to as the Forrest Gump Square by many, Chippewa is the site of the famous bus bench scene from the even more famous movie.
 Interestingly, the bench was never actually in the square, simply a movie prop that now resides in a museum.
 But there is still much to see and enjoy in this historic spot, from the lovely trees and places to sit, to the historic Savannah Theatre, the First Baptist Church and the Moses Eastman House.
 Located on Bull Street between Hull and Perry Streets, Chippewa attracts many visitors throughout the year.

-This Savannah square is a stop on our Trolley route and can be found between three other squares that align Congress Street.
+This Savannah square can be found between three other squares that align Congress Street.
 Designed in 1733 and known as one of the three “lost squares”, this space held four different public markets all the way until the late 1950s, when it was demolished to create a parking garage.
 In 2005, the garage was destroyed and Ellis Square was restored as a public space for recreation in Savannah.
 Today you’ll find a splash park for kids, picnic tables and a life-size chess set.
 Also, the entrance to City Market can be found here and around the corner, a popular Savannah Museum dedicated to Prohibition history.

 Also a stop on the Old Town Trolley route, Madison Square is surrounded by a slew of historic Savannah buildings, with various styles of architecture such as Gothic, Greek Revival & Romanesque.
 This square was completed in 1839 and in the center you’ll find a large bronze monument of Sergeant William Jasper, an American soldier in the Revolutionary War.
 Around Madison Square you’ll notice various Savannah attractions; the Green-Meldrim House Museum, St. John’s Episcopal Church, the Sorrell-Weed House & Andrew Low House.